stan-dev/design-docs/designs/0002-cmdstanpy_tech_spec.md

 ## Classes

-### model class
+### Model class

-Each call to the `compile_file` function returns a `model` instance.
+Each call to the `compile_file` function returns a `Model` instance.

 Instance variables:

++ model name - defaults to Stan program base name
-+ model source file - the Stan program
++ model source file - path to Stan program
++ model exe file - path to compiled object

 Methods:

-+ get the full path to source file
-+ get the model name
-+ check existence of compiled executable
-+ get the compiled model executable
++ get the Stan program (source code)
-+ delete the compiled executable

-### data class
+### StanData class

-The data object is supplied to the `sample` function which wraps calls to CmdStan.
+The StanData object is supplied to the `sample` function which wraps calls to CmdStan.
 The CmdStan sampler reads input data from a file on disk.
-When this file already exists, the data object registers the file name.
+When this file already exists, the StanData object registers the file name.
-When the data is in the Python environment, the data object creates a corresponding disk file in JSON format.
+When the data is in the Python environment, the StanData object creates a corresponding disk file in JSON format.

-A data object has instance variables
+A StanData object has instance variables

-- data file name - path to file on disk in JSON or Rdump format
+- file_name - path to file on disk
-- data dict - a non-empty `dict` or `None`

-The data object provides methods to:
+The StanData object provides methods to:

-- register an existing data file
-- get the data file name
-- add the values corresponding to a named data variable to the Python `dict` object
-- transform a Python `dict` object into a new file on disk in JSON format
+- serialize a Python `dict` object to disk file

-  + optionally specify location of serialized JSON file - facilitates reuse of data
-  + if no location specified, use tmp file
+The next release of CmdStan (2.19) will support JSON input, therefore the StanData class should also be able to read/write JSON data.

-Python's `json` module will be used to serialize python dictionaries to JSON strings.
+The Python's `json` module serializes python dictionaries to JSON strings.

 The following is the set of Stan data types and the corresponding Python data structure: